-Based on our values to Work Hard, Be Kind and Smile, The Smithdon Seven are seven statements on which our actions are based every day and in everything we do.
+The culture of Smithdon High School is one of Work Hard, Be Kind and Smile, these words describe our working environment.
+From these values we have developed the Smithdon Seven.
+These are seven statements on which our actions are based every day and in everything we do.
 These statements form the basis (but not exclusively) for the awarding of reward points and the issuing of consequences when counter actions take place.
-Students are expected to adhere to the expectations of these statements, which are:
+Students aspire to the expectations of these statements, which are: